imarc/mill4-wp-starter-theme/README.md

 ## Custom Post Types

 To register a custom post type in your theme, create a new class for your custom post type in the `app/PostTypes` directory.
-This class should extend the `PostType` class provided by the theme and use the `RegistersPostType` attribute.
+This class should extend the `PostType` class provided by Millyard and use the `RegistersPostType` attribute.
 For example:

 ```php
 <?php